ipums/ipums.github.io/_posts/2018/2018-09-28-the-gpl-license-a-cautionary-tale.markdown

 ---
-title: "The GPL license: A Cautionary Tale"
+title: "The GPL License and Linking: Still Unclear After 30 Years"
 date: "2018-09-28 21:34"
 ---

 It all started with an simple idea from my colleague who maintains our [ipumsr R package](https://cran.r-project.org/web/packages/ipumsr/index.html), which we released on CRAN under the Mozilla Public License v2.
 His idea was "I'd like to modify the [readr package from CRAN](https://cran.r-project.org/web/packages/readr/index.html) to deal with hierarchical data so I can use it in ipumsr, but it has a GPLv3 license."

-From there, it got anything but simple.
+From there, it got anything but simple - we unwittingly waded into a decades-old debate.

+# Understanding Why GPL Exists

+It's useful to spend a few minutes getting some background context on the GNU General Public License (GPL).

+Richard Stallman, author of the GPL and founder of the Free Software Foundation, wrote the first version of the Emacs text editor in 1975 and made the source freely available.
+In 1982, James Gosling wrote the first C version of Emacs.
+For a while, Gosling made the source code of his version freely available too, and Stallman subsequently used it in 1985 to create GNU Emacs.
+Later Gosling sold the rights to Gosling Emacs to UniPress, which then told Stallman to stop distributing the source code.
+Stallman was forced to comply.
+After that experience, he set out to create a license to ensure that would never happen again.
+He wanted to preserve access to the source code of any derivative software that benefited from free software.

-There are two key properties of the GPL that are critical to this discussion.
-Ther first is that it's a very "sticky" or "viral" license - it's what is known as a _strong copyleft_ license, which means that all derived works of the GPL'ed work must also be distributed under GPL.
+There are two key properties Stallman put into the GPL that are critical to this discussion.
+The first is that it's a very "sticky" or "viral" license.
+The GPL is what is known as a _strong copyleft_ license, which means that all derived works of the GPL'ed work must also be licensed under GPL if distributed.
 The second is that the GPL requires that the source code be freely available to anyone who wants it.
 Combined, these properties mean that you cannot use GPL code in any software system you intend to distribute (even as a cloud-based software as a service) unless you are willing to give your source code away under a GPL license too.

+# IPUMS, We Have a Problem

-In contrast, our ipumsr package is released as MPLv2, which is the preferred license we use at IPUMS when releasing open source code.
-MPL is a _weak copyleft_ license, which means that if you modify the MPL code, you need to make those modifications available, but if you simply use our code you're not required to also make your own code available under MPL.
-We chose MPL because it strikes a good balance between keeping our own work freely available while not restricting what people can do with their software just because they find our library useful.
+In contrast, our ipumsr package is released as Mozilla Public License v2 (MPLv2), which is the preferred license we use at IPUMS when releasing open source code.
+MPL is a _weak copyleft_ license, which means that if you modify MPL'ed code, you DO need to make those modifications available, but you're not required to also make your code that simply uses the MPL'ed code available under MPL.
+We chose MPL because it strikes a good balance between keeping our own work, including improvements to it, freely available while not restricting what people can do with their own software just because they find our library useful.
 In other words, we don't want to impose our licensing philosophy on other people beyond our own code.

 Sometimes the GPL sort of restriction and "viral license propagation" is what you want, but it's not what we want, so my colleague knew we had an issue to solve.
 He had some ideas about how to work around that and comply with GPL, and he was coming to me for a second opinion.